deepbioacademy/ngs_workflow/README.md

 ### 5.6 Mark Duplicates (GATK / Picard)
 Mark PCR duplicates so they don't skew variant calling.
 - **`gatk MarkDuplicates`**: Identifies read pairs that likely originated from a single DNA molecule (PCR duplicates) and flags them so they are ignored by the variant caller.
 This prevents false positive variant calls caused by amplification biases.
+  - `-I`: The input sorted BAM file.
+  - `-O`: The output BAM file with duplicates marked.
+  - `-M`: A required text file where GATK will save metrics/statistics about the duplicates it found.
 ```bash
 gatk MarkDuplicates \
     -I results/alignment/SRR062634_sorted.bam \